marcomc/splinter/README.md

        roles|galaxy|ansible     Force update all the Ansible Galaxy roles tools                    Update the splinter tools
-       deps|dependencies        Update all the dependencies (Python envs and  Ansible Galaxy role) self|auto|splinter       Update Splinter itself (but not the dependencies)
+       deps|dependencies        Update all the dependencies (Python envs and  Ansible Galaxy role) self|auto|splinter       Update Splinter itself (but not the tools or dependencies)

     settings:
        -c file                  Specify a custom configuration file